bayesimpact/encompass/explorer/blog-pt1.md

 ## Geographic Population Distribution Datasets

-## Background
+## Background and Overview

-In order to provide the public
+In order to best provide the public with ...

 The Health Resources and Services Administration (HSRA) designates certain geographic regions as [shortage areas](https://datawarehouse.hrsa.gov/topics/shortageAreas.aspx) in order to allocate federal funding to support critical healthcare services in these areas<sup>[0](#footnote-hpsas)</sup>.